Suraj2093/Azure-Experience-Centre/README.md

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/validation_details.png"/>

 ### Use of template outputs
 -If you want to provide the attendees some results that are required in the workshop, you can provide it by using an output section in the ARM template.
-The results can be sent as email to the attendees when the event begins.
+The results can also be sent as email to the attendees when the template deployment is completed.

+### Creating and Managing ODL

 ### Creating and Managing Event